To empower investors and businesses and deliver on their financial goals via customised solutions and fintech.

 Please click here to sign up.

 Simply register, indicate that you are signing up as a borrower and provide the required information to open a Client Account.
-Once opened, you can use the account to create Loan Requests for posting on our platform, subject to credit analysis and approval.
+Once opened, you can use the account to create Funding Requests for posting on our platform, subject to credit analysis and approval.